Unsupervised Understanding of Location and Illumination Changes in Egocentric Videos: Unsupervised method

 \subsection{Manifold learning}

-Manifold methods are mathematical or algorithmic procedures designed to move from a high dimensional space to a low dimensional one while preserving the most valuable information \cite{Friedman1997}.
-Manifold methods are widely used and its applicability is fully validated in several field such as robotics \cite{Puliti2003, Barakova2005, Barakova2005a}, crowd analysis \cite{Chiappino2014a} and Speech recognition \cite{Arous2010a}, among others.
+Manifold methods are mathematic or algorithmic procedures designed to move from a high dimensional space to a low dimensional one while preserving the most valuable information \cite{Friedman1997}.
+Manifold methods are widely used and its applicability is fully validated in several field such as robotics \cite{Puliti2003, Barakova2005, Barakova2005a}, crowd analysis \cite{Chiappino2014a, morerio2012people} and speech recognition \cite{Arous2010a}, among others.

-In general, the capability of manifold methods to deal with complex data is defined by their mathematical formulations and assumptions.
+In general, the capability of manifold methods to deal with complex data is defined by their mathematic formulations and assumptions.
 Manifold methods are usually grouped according to two factors: i) If the dimensional mapping uses manual labels, then the method is supervised; otherwise, it is unsupervised.
-As an example, Linear Discriminant Analysis (LDA) and Principal Component Analysis (PCA) are supervised and unsupervised, respectively. ii) If the intrinsic dimensions are linear combinations of original space then it is linear; otherwise, it is non-linear.
+As an example, Linear Discriminant Analysis (LDA) and Principal Component Analysis (PCA) are supervised and unsupervised, respectively. ii) If the intrinsic dimensions are linear combinations of the original space then it is linear; otherwise, it is non-linear.
 As an example, PCA is linear, and SOM is non-linear.
 Due to the final objective of this paper, the remaining part does not consider the supervised approaches such as LDA.

 To find a well performed dimensional mapping, we use as baseline the Principal Component Analysis (PCA) algorithm, which is the most common linear manifold algorithm but usually fails to capture patterns in complex datasets.
-To capture complex patterns we use two non-linear manifold methods, namely Isomaps and SOM.
-These non-linear algorithms were chosen based on the advantages reported in previous studies \cite{Tenenbaum00, Kohonen1990}, and their capability to be applied to new observations not included in the training data.
-In our exploratory analysis t-SNE was also used; however, its original formulation can not be applied to data outside of the training dataset.
-Regarding SOM, our study is based on the original formulation to keep simple the interpretation and analysis of the results; however, the same approach can be extended using recent versions of SOM such as the Hybrid-SOM \cite{Afolabi2007} or the Growing-SOM \cite{Zhu2010}.
-The latter is particularly interesting to add some adaptive capabilities to the unsupervised layer, allowing it to increase the number of neurons while the user visits new locations.
+To capture complex patterns we use three non-linear manifold methods, namely Isomaps, SOM and GNG.
+These non-linear algorithms were chosen based on the advantages reported in previous studies \cite{Tenenbaum00, Kohonen1990, Florez2002}, and their capability to be applied to new observations not included in the training data.
+In our exploratory analysis t-SNE was also used; however, its original formulation cannot be applied to data outside of the training dataset.
+Regarding SOM and GNG, this study is based on the original formulation to keep simple the interpretation and analysis of the results.